 - Host rules

 - Cloud activity user and entity behavior analytics (machine learning aided)

 - Kubernetes activity user and entity behavior analytics

 - Kubernetes activity rules

-The two types are most distinguished in how you and your team consume the information they provide.
+The two types are most distinguished in how you consume the information they provide.
 Threat detection events typically trigger an alert, such as an email notification.
 Risk detection policies are typically consumed a report, which aggregates the assessments of multiple policies.

 The manner in which you can custom policies varies by policy type.
 For example, for violation and compliance policies, you can clone default policies or create new ones.
 For other types, only cloning is permitted, or cloning may not be permitted at all.

 In general, policies that are associated with industry benchmarks and included in benchmark assessments are not intended to be modified.
 Lacework may occasionally update policies to adhere to changes to the source industry benchmark.
 For this reason, changing the policy is not permitted.
 However, you can usually modify the effects of the policy by configuring suppressions or exceptions.